gspindles/mj-score-eval/README.md

 ### 2.0 Pungs and Kongs

 #### 2.1 All Pungs : 對對和 : 30
-The hand contains 4 set of pungs / kongs; no chows.
+A hand consisting of 4 set of pungs / kongs; no chows.

 Example:&ensp;![c2]![c2]![c2]&ensp;![b3]![b3]![b3]&ensp;![k8]![k8]![k8]![k8]&ensp;![we]![we]![we]